Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 	chmod a+rx <Lavalink path>/auto_update.sh

-Now we need to create a service file so that systemd can do it's magic.
+Now we need to create a service file so that systemd can do its magic.
 Run the following command:

 .. code-block:: sh